-4 SERIAL PERIPHERAL INTERFACE (SPI) DESCRIPTION
+6.4 SERIAL PERIPHERAL INTERFACE (SPI) DESCRIPTION

-The ISD5008 product operates from an SPI serial interface.
-The SPI interface operates with the following protocol.
+The ISD5008 product operates from a SPI serial interface, which operates with the following protocol:

 The data transfer protocol assumes that the microcontroller's SPI shift registers are clocked on the falling edge of the SCLK.
-With the ISD5008, data is clocked in on the MOSI pin on the rising clock edge.
-Data is clocked out on the MISO pin on the falling clock edge.
+However, for the ISD5008, data is clocked into the MOSI pin at the rising clock edge, while data is clocked out onto the MISO pin at the falling clock edge.

-- 1. All serial data transfers begin with the falling edge of \$\overline{SS}\$ pin. - SS is held LOW during all serial communications and held HIGH between instructions. - Data is clocked in on the rising clock edge and data is clocked out on the falling clock edge. - Play and Record operations are initiated by enabling the device by asserting the SS pin LOW, shifting in an opcode and an address field to the ISD5008 device (refer to the Opcode Summary on the page 14). - The opcodes and address fields are as follows: <8 control bits> and <16 address bits>. - Each operation that ends in an EOM or Overflow will generate an interrupt, including the Message Cueing cycles.
-The Interrupt will be cleared the next time an SPI cycle is completed.

-- 7. As Interrupt data is shifted out of the ISD5008 MISO pin, control and address data is simultaneously being shifted into the MOSI pin.
+- 1. All serial data transfers begin with the falling edge of SS pin. - 2.
+SS is held LOW during all serial communications and held HIGH between instructions. - 3.
+Data is clocked in on the rising clock edge and data is clocked out on the falling clock edge. - 4.
+Play and Record operations are initiated by enabling the device by asserting the SS pin LOW, shifting in an opcode and an address field to the ISD5008 device (refer to the Opcode Summary of Table 6). - 5.
+The opcodes and address fields are as follows: <8 control bits> and <16 address bits>. - 6.
+Each operation that ends in an EOM or Overflow will generate an interrupt, including the Message Cueing cycles.
+The Interrupt will be cleared the next time an SPI cycle is completed. - 7.
+As Interrupt data is shifted out of the ISD5008 MISO pin, control and address data is simultaneously being shifted into the MOSI pin.
 Care should be taken such that the data shifted in is compatible with current system operation.
 It is possible to read interrupt data and start a new operation within the same SPI cycle. - 8.
 A record or playback operation begins with the RUN bit set and the operation ends with the RUN bit reset. - 9.
-All operations begin with the rising edge of \overline{SS} .
+All operations begin with the rising edge of SS.

-4.1 MESSAGE CUEING
+6.4.1 Message Cuing